 CC0 Public Domain

-This is true in the case of about 3.3% of children and young people in the UK – that’s about 290,000 children.
-2.2% or 96,000 of children under 10 and 4.4% or 195,000 of young people aged over 10 suffer with anxiety disorder ; so it is far from a rare condition, but it is often misunderstood, missed or misdiagnosed.
+In the UK about 3.3% of children and young people are affected by anxiety – that’s about 290,000 children.
+It is far from a rare condition, but it is often misunderstood, missed or misdiagnosed.

 Why do children and young people develop anxiety?